 Fish sauce in Vietnam is often made by fresh anchovy fish which must be cleaned by water first.
 Fishes are mixed with sea salt at a certain ratio, for an example 7:3, meaning 7 kilograms of fish goes with 3 kilograms of salt.
 The mixture (called chượp) is placed into vats for fermenting.
 The top layer was pressed by bamboo-net and heavy stones.
 The time for fermentation is about 12 months, after that the sauce will be extracted and sterilized.

-Most common way to use Nuoc Mam is as a dipping sauce.
-Fish sauce is something that can’t be missed to dishes like spring roll, shrimp in batter, pancake, bun cha, banh cuon….
-A common Vietnamese culinary knowledge lets us know that the Vietnamese like to harmonize all flavors in a single dish or in the broth.
-There is no difference with fish sauce.
-We add chilly slices to add the spicy flavor, sugar sweet, lime juice sour, and sometimes garlic and ginger are added depended on the food that is used with.
-To those who can’t stand the salty flavor of the sauce, just add some water to lighten it.
+The most common way to use Nuoc Mam is as a dipping sauce.
+Fish sauce is something that can’t be missed to dishes like a spring roll, shrimp in batter, pancake, bun cha, banh cuon….
+A common Vietnamese culinary knowledge lets us know that the Vietnamese like to harmonize all flavours in a single dish or in the broth.
+There is no difference between fish sauce.
+We add chilly slices to add the spicy flavour, sugar-sweet, lime juice sour, and sometimes garlic and ginger are added depending on the food that is used with.
+To those who can’t stand the salty flavour of the sauce, just add some water to lighten it.

-Fish sauce can also be used to cook food in replacement of salt in some soups or stir-fries in order to get a savory smell.
+Fish sauce can also be used to cook food in replacement of salt in some soups or stir-fries in order to get a savoury smell.

 Cat Hai, Nha Trang, Phan Thiet, and Phu Quoc Fish sauces are rather representative traditional tastes of fish sauce from different regions in Vietnam.

-Fish Sauce made in Cat Hai is very famous for its very salty flavor and dark brown color while Nha Trang and Phu Quoc have lighter and sweeter tastes and colors.
-Recently, Chinsu brand is getting popular with its even lighter taste and its many versions such as fish sauce added with garlic and chilies.
+Fish Sauce made in Cat Hai is very famous for its very salty flavour and dark brown colour while Nha Trang and Phu Quoc have lighter and sweeter tastes and colours.
+Recently, the Chinese brand is getting popular with its even lighter taste and its many versions such as fish sauce added with garlic and chillies.

-- Good Nuoc Mam is transparent, red-brown colored, and the taste is not too light
+- Good Nuoc Mam is transparent, red-brown coloured, and the taste is not too light

-- The traditional brands are often expensive than the new brands.
-However, many new brands nowadays are getting larger market because you don’t have to lighten it with water when use; some products even have chilies and garlic inside so you just need to use it right away
+- The traditional brands are often expensive than new brands.
+However, many new brands nowadays are getting larger market because you don’t have to lighten it with water when use; some products even have chillies and garlic inside so you just need to use it right away

 - The smell of fish sauce at first is quite strong but after some time you will get used to it

-- No need to store fish sauce in refrigerator, fish sauce can be used after a long time without any problem
+- No need to store the fish sauce in the refrigerator, fish sauce can be used after a long time without any problem